 The Pilbara’s Coastal Paradise

 The Dampier Archipelago and Mackerel Islands sit just off the coast of the Pilbara region, offering world-class boating, fishing, diving and snorkelling.
 And should you visit in turtle nesting season, between September and April, watch out for female turtles laying their eggs and newly hatched babies scrambling to the ocean.
+Pristine beaches, beautiful coral gardens and abundant fish beckon you to Point Samson.
 There is another event on Mother Nature’s calendar that you can experience year-round - the incredible Staircase to the Moon occurs on full moon dates between March and October along the Pilbara coast.

 Amazing Indigenous Art and Culture